riverbed/Riverbed-Community-Toolkit/248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks/README.md

 In your web browser, open the http url using the external IP address, for example http://external-ip-address and refresh multiple times in order to generate some traffic and application transactions.

 ## Step 6.
-Monitor in ALLUVIO Aternity APM webconsole
+Monitor in Riverbed APM webconsole

 Go to the APM webconsole to observe the application, every instance and every transaction.